Meta Facebook Pixel Tracking with Google Tag Manager [Complete Training]

 Remember: while in Preview mode, click the orange Refresh button to see any new changes you make.

 Let’s go to our website and refresh the page there to preview the Container.
-If everything is working, you will see that the Tags fired both in your Google Tag Manager bar and in the Facebook Pixel Helper.
-(If you don’t have the Facebook Pixel Helper Chrome extension, we recommend it!
-Get it here.)
+If everything is working, you will see that the Tags fired both in your Google Tag Manager bar and in the Meta Pixel Helper.

-Screenshot of website shop page with pixel and pageview tags highlighted in Google Tag Manager and Facebook Pixel Helper
+Screenshot of website shop page with pixel and pageview tags highlighted in Google Tag Manager and Meta Pixel Helper

-If we investigate the Facebook Pixel Helper, we can see that a pageview event has been fired and that some microdata has been automatically detected.
+If we investigate the Meta Pixel Helper, we can see that a pageview event has been fired and that some microdata have been automatically detected.

 Top Tip: How “Microdata Automatically Detected” Works

-The blue lightning icon identifies automatically-detected events in Facebook Pixel Helper.
+The blue lightning icon identifies automatically detected events in Meta Pixel Helper.
 The green checkmark icon identifies events that we set up and fire ourselves using Google Tag Manager.

-We should also test our Tags using Facebook’s Test Events function, which will verify that Facebook is actually receiving the events that were recorded.
-In the Facebook Events Manager, click the Test Events header.
-It will show us all recent activity for that pixel in real time.
+We should also test our Tags using Meta’s Test Events function, which will verify that Meta is receiving the events that were recorded.
+In the Meta Events Manager, click the Test Events header.
+It will show us all recent activity for that pixel in real-time.

 To make sure we are looking at the right events, empty the activity list by clicking Clear Activity.